 - Master's in Nutrition

 - Master's in Criminal Justice

-MBAs are an extremely popular choice at graduate level and normally take two years to complete.
+MBA is an extremely popular choice at graduate level.
+MBA programs normally take 2 years to complete.
 They are the gold standard of business education, giving significant advantages to those who earn it: enhanced marketability; broadened opportunities; and significantly higher lifetime earnings.
 Getting an MBA degree is a clear sign of drive, professional commitment and competence to successfully manage in a wide range of senior and executive level capacities.
-On average, graduates with an MBA earn $25,000 more than holders of bachelor's degrees.
+On average, MBA graduates earn $25,000 more than holders of bachelor's degrees.
 An MBA will educate you in the broad principles and standards of business management.

 Along with a Master of Science in Engineering, an MEng or Master of Engineering degree is considered the terminal degree in the field of engineering.
 Master's degrees in Engineering usually focus on a specific type of engineering such as mechanical engineering, electrical engineering, biomedical engineering, computer engineering, civil engineering, and chemical engineering.
 A master's degree in engineering can lead to highly-paid professional career opportunities in the chosen specialism.

 While an MBA degree exposes you to all the key areas of management within the business domain, many other master's degrees focus on a specific aspect of the Management discipline.
 A master's degree in management may lead to career opportunities in international business, or in industries including engineering, health professions, and public affairs.
 Master's degrees in Management tend to be less expensive than MBA degrees.